Collaboration or Corporate Capture? Quantifying NLP's Reliance on Industry Artifacts and Contributions: Survey

 \subsection{Affiliation}

-We randomly sampled 100 EMNLP 2022 papers from the main conference proceedings and classified their authors' affiliations as either academia, non-profit, or industry.
+We randomly sampled 100 EMNLP 2022 papers from the main conference proceedings and classified their authors' affiliations as either academic, non-profit, or industry.
 Government institutes were grouped with academia as both tend to serve the general public.
 Non-profits were self-reported as such and typically serve a subset of the public.
 Lastly, any for-profit institute that primarily serves private interests and shareholders was labelled as industry.

 We then compressed the group of author's affiliations into a single class.
 If all were from academia, the paper was labelled as such.
 If at least one affiliation was non-profit, the paper label was updated to non-profit.
 The same heuristic was used for industry with industry taking precedence over non-profit.
-Our rationale was that if even one author was from industry or a non-profit, the entire team would likely have access to the resources of that institute.
+Our rationale was that if even one author was from industry or a non-profit, the team would likely have access to the resources of that institute.
+We replicated our main results with affiliation class determined using majority rule, with only minor variation in results (see Appendix \ref{app:majority}).

-It should be noted that even when an author's affiliation is academic this does not preclude them from having industry funding.
+It should be noted that even when an author's affiliation is academic, this does not preclude them from having industry funding.
 We limited our analysis to affiliations explicitly stated in the paper's authorship section and did not delve into acknowledgements or external CVs.
 Our analysis is therefore a lower bound on industry presence.
 The affiliation distribution of the surveyed papers is in Table \Ref{tab:paper_affils}.